stapelberg/hugo/content/_index.md

     weight: 10
 ---

-I use computers for fun and profit.
-In my spare time, I participate in the Free and open-source software community.
+Hello world!
+I am a human looking for positive and friendly interactions; please share what you like and tell me what interests you, if you think I would enjoy it too! :)

+I like learning, knowledge, structure and ideas!

+My mission is to organize the world’s information and make it universally accessible and useful.

 ## Projects